Malin Falch: Career

 Born in Trondheim on 6 January 1993, Falch was educated at the Academy of Art University in San Francisco, California.
 During her studies she started publishing the web series comic strip Nordlys.
-After finishing her studies, she was assigned by the American game development company Zynga.
+After finishing her studies, she was employed by the American game development company Zynga for a time.
 In 2017 she moved to Oslo to develop the comic series further.

 Her first book, Nordlys: Reisen til Jotundalen was issued in 2018, and earned her several awards, including the Norwegian awards Arks barnebokpris, Pondus-prisen and Barnas bokpris.
 The comic series has been sold to 13 countries as of 2022.
 Further books in the series are Nordlys bok 2: Vikingene og orakelet (2019), Nordlys bok 3: Kråkesøstrene (2020), and Nordlys bok 4: Trollriket (2021).
 A spin-off series, Bjørnar: En historie fra Nordlys, was awarded the Ministry of Culture's prize for best comic series for children and young adults in 2019.
 In 2022 she published two further books (book 5 and 6) in the series, Portaltreet part 1 and part 2.